 - Support tax simplification reforms in Brazil to reduce the complexity and cumulative nature of federal, state, and municipal tax systems to reduce costs for enterprises and improve legal certainty.

-- Support reform of the current PIS/COFINS legislation in Brazil.
+- Support reform of the current PIS/COFINS legislation in Brazil, reiterating the importance of ensuring tax neutrality for taxpayers.

 - Endorse resuming formal negotiations between Brazil and the U.S. on a bilateral tax treaty that would eliminate double taxation and/or taxes on royalties, interest, and dividends.